Birmingham and Derby Junction Railway: Competition

 From the start the joint use of Curzon Street terminus, with the London and Birmingham, gave problems.
 On 10 February 1842 a new line was opened with a new terminus at Lawley Street.
 This proceeded to Whitacre via Castle Bromwich, Water Orton and Forge Mills (later renamed Coleshill).
 The line from Whitacre to Stechford which had not been built, was abandoned, and that to Hampton was reduced to single track.

-Strong competition between the line and the Midland Counties Railway for transport, particularly of coal, to London, almost drove both of them out of business.
+Strong competition between the line and the Midland Counties Railway (MCR) for transport, particularly of coal, to London, almost drove both of them out of business.